Use Apache Phoenix with Linux-based Apache HBase clusters in HDInsight

-For Phoenix version information about HDInsight, see What's new in the Hadoop cluster versions provided by HDInsight.
+For Phoenix version information about HDInsight, see What's new in the Apache Hadoop cluster versions provided by HDInsight.

 SQLLine is a command-line utility to execute SQL.